-All staff, including temporary staff, and volunteers will receive an induction in regard to our Safeguarding policy and procedures.
+All staff, including temporary staff, and volunteers will receive an induction in regard to our Safeguarding (and Child Protection) Policy.
 This will include information and guidance about our duty to prevent people from being drawn into terrorism.

-Whole school in-service training in regard to safeguarding and child protection will be organised for staff, governors and volunteers at least every three years and will comply with the prevailing arrangements approved by Staffordshire Safeguarding Children Board and will, in part, include awareness raising on extremism and radicalisation and its safeguarding implications.
+Whole school in-service training in regard to safeguarding and child protection will be organised for staff, governors and volunteers at least every two years and will comply with the prevailing arrangements approved by Ealing Safeguarding Children Board and will, in part, include awareness raising on extremism and radicalisation and its safeguarding implications.

-The Designated Safeguarding Lead will attend appropriate and relevant training courses in regard to safeguarding children, including the appropriate inter-agency training organised by the Safeguarding Children Board at least every two years.
-This will include accessing training on extremism and radicalisation and its safeguarding implications.
-The Designated Safeguarding Lead will ensure that all adults working in the school receive appropriate levels of training, guidance and support in regard to safeguarding children from extremism and radicalisation.
+The Designated Safeguarding Lead (Mrs Kay Utting) will attend appropriate and relevant training courses in regard to safeguarding children, including the appropriate inter-agency training organised by the Safeguarding Children Board at least every two years This will include accessing training on extremism and radicalisation and its safeguarding implications.
+The Designated Safeguarding Lead will ensure that all adults working in the school receive appropriate levels of training, guidance and support in regard to safeguarding children from Extremism and Radicalisation.